-The Enactus Overall Competitions (National and International) provide teams with the opportunity to compete against each other and ultimately determine which team had the most impact improving the quality of life and standard of living for member of its community through innovative projects and team initiatives.
+Enactus Competitions determine which team ultimately had the most impact, improving the quality of life and standard of living for members of its community through innovative projects and team initiatives.

-The competitive format consists of a written annual report and a live audio-visual presentation, which the teams present to a panel of entrepreneurs and executives who are serving as judges.
+The competitive format consists of a written annual report and a live audio-visual presentation.
+Entrepreneurs and executives serve on the panel of judges for the competition.

 Enactus at SAU

 - Students Acquiring Knowledge through Entrepreneurship (SAKE): This project teaches principles of economics and free enterprise to elementary students.
 During their full day on our campus, attendees develop an understanding of ethical terms, discover the importance of financial responsibility, cultivate entrepreneurship by developing and marketing products, and realize the significance of a post-secondary education.

 - Service Learning Initiative for Community Enrichment (SLICE): This is a program that raises awareness about the importance of properly disposing electronic waste, which contains known carcinogens that otherwise end up in landfills and poses a health threat to the community.
 SLICE brought the entire city of Magnolia together to collect and properly dispose of more than 5000 pounds of electronic waste; this was achieved in partnership with ninth grade leadership students, by teaching them to design the project, produce a marketing strategy to inform the public, and then properly implement the e-waste collection.
 Once we realized how successful this model was, we took our SLICE model to middle schools in five different cities throughout our region.
 Our model provided ideas to help the students inform the local community of the dangers of electronic waste, as well as motivated ninth graders to take the initiative to learn marketing skills and to develop projects.
 SLICE also provided financial support for cognitively challenged individuals and federal prisoners.